medic/cht-docs/content/en/contribute/medic/product-development-process/ux-research-repo/_index.md

 ![The Baserow interface 👆🏼](images/baserow.png)

-To gain access to our UX Research Repo, please reach out in the #product-owner-chatter Slack channel.
+To gain access to the UX Research Repo, please reach out in the #product-owner-chatter Slack channel.

 ## Quick Links